harshp30/FaceMaskDetector/README.md

 This is a simple and partially effective way of creating a project that is applicable and useful in the world we live in today.
 I believe the spread of COVID-19 could be slowed down if this was implemeneted in more stores across the world.

+*Github would not let me upload all the training files so I only uploaded the pure code

 Challenges:

 Getting tensorflow (which I was unfamiliar to work) was very tough, but eventually got it working.